 Salsa EXP Series HT Frame Bag

-Perfect fit for Salsa Fargo frames.
+Perfect fit for Salsa Fargo frames and others too.
 I like that there’s a small pocket on one side and a large pocket on the other.

 Salsa EXP Anything Cradle + Bag + Pouch

 Stable rigid-attachment handlebar cradle that keeps gear off cables.
 Dry sack is easy to use.
 The pouch is kind of small; I prefer the RockBros front pouch mentioned below.
 I use this setup on a Salsa Fargo (drop bars) and just pack the bag extra-narrow.

 Revelate Viscacha Seat Bag

 Revelate has discontinued this model (got mine used on eBay) but the Terrapin looks like a similar idea.
 It has the same camming buckles as the Viscacha which are awesome because they do NOT slip on rough trails (my biggest issue with the RockBros seat bag below).

 RockBros Top Tube Bag

 Stable, good capacity, narrow (doesn’t hit knees), easy to open and close, inexpensive.